epheo/shaddock-openstack/README.rst

-OpenStack architecture and processing model for Shaddock.
+OpenStack definition model for Shaddock
 =========================================================

 A yml definition model example you can use with Shaddock to build, deploy and